kaurn6538/Performance_report_BI/README.md

 ## Visualizations
 *    YTD, YTD vs PYTD, PYTD, and GP% Values: Display key financial metrics for the selected year.
-*    Bottom 10 YTD vs PYTD Country Heat Chart: Visualize the bottom 10 countries based on their YTD vs PYTD performance.
+*    Bottom 10 YTD vs PYTD Country Chart: Visualize the bottom 10 countries based on their YTD vs PYTD performance.
 *    Gross Profit YTD vs PYTD Bar Graph:

           Green Bars: Indicate an increase.
           Red Bars: Indicate a decrease.
           Blue Bars: Indicate the total.
           Drill-Down Capability: Drill down to view detailed information by Month, Country, and Product.
 *    Line and Bar Graph for Gross Profit YTD and PYTD by Month: Compare gross profit values over the months of the year.
-*    Scatter Plot for Account Profitability Segmentation: Visualize account profitability by GP% and Gross Profit.
+*    Scatter Plot for Account Profitability Segmentation: Visualize account profitability by GP% and Quantity.

 ## Key Insights
 ## Current Year Analysis (2024):